mkasu/imageabilitycorpus/README.md

 - Phonetic features data-mined from word-pronunciation data ([2]):
 	- Bag-of-Words-like model using IPA values of words pronunciation
 	- LSTM-based model to vectorize word pronunciation

+A combined value is also provided.

+Each value is normalized between [0, 100], but the values correspond to the Lickert scales used in Psycholinguistic dictionaries (the most common being [1, 5] and [1, 7]).

 ## Implementations